tonylucas/ecvd-js/lesson1/prez/course.md

 ...
 ```
 <!-- .element: class="fragment" -->
-You will never see the "1", Why ? <!-- .element: class="fragment" -->
+You will never see the "1", Why? <!-- .element: class="fragment" -->

 The callback call has been added to the queue but the event loop doesn't have any "time" to check the queue<!-- .element: class="fragment" -->